mictaege/jitter-plugin/README.md

 >The _jitter-plugin_ is a Gradle plugin to build and distribute different flavours of an application from a single source base.

-A simple but complete example how _jitter_ works could be found on [eval.jitter](https://github.com/mictaege/eval.jitter).
+A simple but complete example how _jitter_ works could be found at [eval.jitter](https://github.com/mictaege/eval.jitter).
 It's strongly recommended to check out this repository and to have also a closer look on the examples provided there.

 ## Problem